 For example, if you know you put your child to bed at 8pm and are asleep by 9pm yourself, it may be necessary to inform your ex in writing that they cannot call or email after 8pm.
 If your co-parent wants to have regular calls or FaceTimes with your child, setting a clear limit on the quantity and timing of these check-ins will maintain your authority and prevent harassment.

-Another way to prevent harm or manipulation from your former abuser when co-parenting would be to establish a communication process through scheduling tools.
+Another way to prevent harm or manipulation when co-parenting with an abuser would be to establish a communication process through scheduling tools.
 Scheduling tools allow co-parents to coordinate events, set custody schedules, and discuss issues related to their children in a system that is not susceptible to manipulation or alteration.
 Phone calls can quickly turn emotional, resulting in “he-said/she-said” disagreements.
 Emails are better but can still be altered or deleted.
 A scheduling app is a more reliable form of communication with accountability.

 Have a self-executing custody arrangement